Diabetes - Stress & Depression

 There are additional strategies that you can use to help reduce stress in your life.
 Talk to your diabetes educator or doctor for more ideas.

 Too much stress sometimes can lead to depression.
+People with diabetes are more likely to be depressed than the average person.
 You may be at risk for depression if you have any of the following symptoms for more than a week:

 - Feeling sad or irritable